 Occupational therapists who do not complete one or both of their annual QA requirements are referred to QAC.
-A notice of referral to QAC is sent to the registrant who will have an opportunity to provide a written response.
+A notice of referral to QAC is sent to the occupational therapist who has an opportunity to provide a written response.

-The QAC makes decisions based on the circumstances of each registrant and applies the considerations listed below:
+The QAC makes decisions based on the circumstances of each occupational therapist and applies the considerations listed below:

-- Scope: Did they not complete one or both requirements? - History: Is there a previous history of non-compliance with QAC and/or other programs within the College? - Extenuating circumstances: Was a reasonable explanation provided? - Just Right Regulation: What decision aligns with the level of risk posed?
+- Scope: Did they not complete one or both requirements? - History: Is there a previous history of non-compliance with QAC and/or other College programs? - Extenuating circumstances: Was a reasonable explanation provided? - Just Right Regulation: What decision aligns with the level of risk posed?